janpolowinski/dswarm-temporary-docu/Glossary.md

 ### Attribute

 An attribute is a property or a type of a relationship, e.g., “name”, “knows”.
-Attributes can be chained into an [[Glossary#Attribute Path]].
+Attributes can be chained into an [[Attribute Path|Glossary#attribute-path]].
 Attributes can be part of a Vocabulary.
 In a simple (natural language) sentence that consists of three parts (subject, predicate, objects), e.g., “Walter knows Claire.”, attributes are predicates.
 In a property graph model attributes are properties or edges of a node.

 Hint: In non-hierarchical data structures like CSV files, the attribute corresponds to the attribute path alternative names: property, relationship type, edge type, edge label, predicate